devopsgroup-io/catapult/README.md

 2b.
 For new Bamboo customers, please purchase a Bamboo Server license from https://www.atlassian.com/purchase/product/bamboo
 3. It's now time to bring up your build server, please run `vagrant up ~/secrets/configuration.yml["company"]["name"]-build`
     * The initial `up` will take some time for, please be patient
-    * Login to DigitalOcean to obtain the IP address of the virtual machine to access via URL
+4. Login to DigitalOcean to obtain the IP address of the virtual machine to access via URL
+    * Place your Bamboo base URL at `~/secrets/configuration.yml["company"]["bamboo_base_url"]`, the format should be http://[digitalocean-ip-here]/
-4. Once your Bamboo Server instance is accessible via URL, you will be prompted with a license prompt, enter your license.
+5. Once your Bamboo Server instance is accessible via URL, you will be prompted with a license prompt, enter your license.
-5. You will next be prompted to enter the following information:
+6. You will next be prompted to enter the following information:
     * Username (required) - root
     * Password (required) - specify a complex password
     * Confirm password (required)